-The CCM Choral Department maintains five choral ensembles: the 28-voice Chamber Choir, 45-voice Chorale, 30-voice Chamber Singers and 120-voice UC Men's and UC Women's Choruses.
+The CCM Choral Department maintains five choral ensembles: the 32-voice Chamber Choir, 45-voice Chorale, 30-voice Chamber Singers and 100-voice UC Men's and UC Women's Choruses.

-The CCM Chamber Choir is CCM’s premier choral ensemble of 28 singers.
+The CCM Chamber Choir is CCM’s premier choral ensemble of 32 singers.
 Under the direction of Earl Rivers since 1995, and under the direction of Joe Miller after August 15, 2020, the choir performs masterworks with chamber orchestra and miniatures from the historical standard repertory and contemporary periods.
 The Chamber Choir rotates the cycle of J.S.
 Bach's masterworks - Mass in B Minor, Christmas Oratorio, St. John Passion and St. Matthew Passion - and Monteverdi’s Vespers of 1610.

 The Chamber Choir has been acclaimed for its staged productions in collaboration with CCM’s Opera Department of Bach’s St. John Passion (Nov.
-2013) at Christ Church Cathedral and Oct.
+2013 at Christ Church Cathedral and Oct.
 2018 at Knox Presbyterian Church) and St. Matthew Passion (Nov.
-2011) at St. Peter in Chains Cathedral and April 2017 - Christ Church Cathedral), and its Monteverdi Project (Nov.
-2012), which hosted international and national Early Music guest artists with CCM students in selections from Book 8 Madrigals of Love and War and Selve Morale e Spirituale that was produced for Public Television by WCET Arts Connect.
-The Chamber Choir has received accolades for recent presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
+2011 - St. Peter in Chains Cathedral and April 2017 - Christ Church Cathedral), and its Monteverdi Project (Nov.
+2012), which hosted international and national Early Music guest artists with CCM students in selections from Book 8 Madrigals of Love and War and Selva Morale e Spirituale that was produced for Public Television by WCET Arts Connect.
+The Chamber Choir has received accolades for presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
 In 2014-16 the Chamber Choir produced CCM’s Shakespeare Quadricentennial honoring the playwright’s 450th and 400th anniversaries of his birth and death with premieres of three newly commissioned works by Judith Bingham, Dominick DiOrio, and Jake Runestad.
 The Chamber Choir has performed before national and regional conventions of ACDA, participated in Chorus America’s Masterclass for Choral and Orchestral Conductors at CCM, presented a lecture–demonstration for the NCCO national conference at CCM, and was featured in a program of si placet works of Josquin and his contemporaries for a national convention of the American Musicological Society.

-With a history stretching back more than 45 years, the CCM Chorale is one of the College-Conservatory of Music’s two primary choral ensembles.
+With a history stretching back more than 50 years, the CCM Chorale is one of CCM's two primary choral ensembles.
 Over its prestigious history the ensemble has had only three directors – founding director John Leman (deceased), Stephen Coker, and current director Brett Scott.
-Comprised primarily of undergraduate students from CCM and greater University of Cincinnati population, this diverse ensemble includes (among others) Voice Performance, Music Education, Musical Theatre, Piano, Organ, Instrumental Composition, Music History, Theory and E-Media majors.
+Comprised primarily of undergraduate students from CCM and the greater University of Cincinnati population, this diverse ensemble includes (among others) Voice, Music Education, Musical Theatre, Piano, Organ, Instrumental Composition, Music History, Theory and E-Media majors.

 The CCM Chorale maintains an active performance schedule both within and without the walls of the University of Cincinnati.
 It regularly combines with other CCM ensembles to execute large choral/orchestral and operatic works, and also performs more intimate compositions with the school’s top chamber ensembles.
 The ensemble has a strong presence in the Cincinnati community, annually performing stand-alone or combined concerts in the top venues and concert series of the greater Cincinnati area.
 Chorale has sung at multiple American Choral Directors Association and Midwest Composers Symposium conferences, and has been guest artists with several Cincinnati musical organizations, including the May Festival Chorus.

-Masterworks with the Chamber Choir, Chorale and Orchestra
+Masterworks with the Chamber Choir, Chorale, Cincinnati Youth Choir and Orchestra

-The UC Men's and Women's Choruses of 120 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 40,000 students.
-DMA choral majors with significant experience are awarded the Directorships of these ensembles.
+The UC Men's and Women's Choruses of 100 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 43,000 students.
+DMA and MM choral majors with significant experience are awarded the Directorships of these ensembles.
 The Cabaret Singers is a 16-voice ensemble of members from the UC Men’s and Women’s Choruses, performing a variety of styles of music.
-In 2015-16 Christopher Albanese, second year DMA choral major, is Director of the UC Men’s Chorus; Alexander Sutton, second year DMA choral major, is Director of the UC Women’s Chorus, and Shane Thomas, second-year DMA, is Director of the Cabaret Singers.
+In 2020-21, Matthew Coffey, third-year DMA Choral major, is Director of the UC Men’s Chorus, Reina Dickey, first-year DMA choral major, is Director of the UC Women’s Chorus, and Shane Thomas, second-year DMA, is Director of the Cabaret Singers.
 The position of Director of the UC Men's Chorus will be open to a new DMA student in August 2021.

 The UC Choruses and Cabaret Singers perform a diverse repertoire of a cappella, accompanied, folk, spirituals and world music.
 They present a major concert each semester on campus, perform off-campus, appear on CCM’s Feast of Carols, make an annual spring weekend tour, and annually present a major choral/orchestral work.
-Last season the UC Choruses toured in Chicago, and in November 2019 offered Vaughn Williams' Dona nobis pacem with orchestra.
+In March 2019 the UC Choruses toured in Chicago, and in November 2019 offered Vaughn Williams' Dona nobis pacem with orchestra.